 Many constituents (such as calcium, sodium, or iron) which are often found in drinking water, can cause taste, color, or odor problems.
 The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
-These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please contact the system's business office.
+These constituents are not causes for health concerns.
+Therefore, secondaries are not required to be reported in this document, but they may greatly affect the appearance and taste of your water.